 What about wind noise?

-If you want to ride a bike or use it for other fast sports, you need to know that wind noise is minimal and doesn’t spoil the listening experience.
+If you want to ride a bike or use it for other fast sports, you need to know that wind noise is minimal and you can enjoy your music in peace.

 Bluetooth – 5/5 Fantastic